ktomk/pipelines/README.md

 runtime.

 Docker needs to be available locally as `docker` command as it is used to run the pipelines.
+Rootless Docker is supported.

 A recent PHP version is favored, the `pipelines` command needs it to run.
 It should work with PHP 5.3+, the phar build requires